OpenTermsArchive/engine/README.md

 Automatically correct formatting mistakes and ensure that all declarations are standardised.

 If one or several `<service_id>` are provided, check only those services.

-> The service ID is the case sensitive name of the service declaration file without the extension.
-For example, for `Twitter.json`, the service ID is `Twitter`.

 ### API